Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Getting-Started.md

 - [Launching Animal-AI](/docs/gettingStarted/Launching-Animal-AI.md)

-An example of a configuration file can be found here where you can simply download/copy:
+An example of a configuration file can be found here where you can simply download/copy to your IDE of choice and run it:

 - [Example Configuration File](/docs/configGuide/Example-YAML-File.yaml)

 # If you are a contributor